City walk in Lilleputthammer

 Storgata 72

-Storgata 73 –75 – Mæhlums bakeri og Helleberggården
+Storgata 73 –75 – Mæhlum's bakery and Helleberggården

-These two historical Lillehammer buildings burned down and were rebuilt in 1984.
+Two traditional buildings in Lillehammer that burned down, and were rebuilt in 1984.

 Storgata 74

-The goldsmith J. Frisenberg is one of the city’s oldest craft businesses still in operation today.
-The building features many architectural elements inspired from the neoclassicism style of architecture.
+Goldsmith J. Frisenberg is one of the city's oldest craft businesses still in operation.
+The building has many elements from neoclassicism.

 Storgata 78

-H. Avlangrud grocery store: this business was established by Niels Evensen in 1854.
+H. Avlangrud Colonial; The business was established by Niels Evensen in 1854.
 Hans Thv.
-Avlangrud (1883-1974) purchased the building and the business in the summer of 1912.
-Later his daughter Elise (1904-1998) took over the business together with Hans H. Avlangrud (1911-1998).
-The business specialised in ”finer groceries”, and coffee was one of their specialities.
-The business was closed in 1994 and has now been rebuilt at Maihaugen.
+Avlangrud (1883-1974), bought the farm with the business in the summer of 1912.
+Later his children, Elise (1904-1998) and Hans H. Avlangrud (1911-1998) took over.
+The business specialized in "finer colonial".
+Coffee was one of the specialties.
+The store was closed down in 1994, and is today rebuilt at Maihaugen.

 Storgata 81

-Source: Vandreboka for Fåberg og Lillehammer; revised edition issued in 1991 by Fåberg Historielag.
+Source: Vandreboken for Fåberg og Lillehammer, new and revised edition 1991 by Fåberg Historielag

 Read more